PentHertz/rfswift-doc-v2/content/docs/guide/host-actions.md

 This allows audio forwarding across a network (useful for remote connections or VMs).

 {{< callout type="warning" >}}
-**Security Note**: Opening PulseAudio to network interfaces introduces potential security risks.
+**Security Note**: Opening PulseAudio/PipeWire to network interfaces introduces potential security risks.
 Only use custom addresses on secure networks and consider using firewalls to restrict access.
 {{< /callout >}}

 #### Disabling Audio Forwarding